request system zeroize

 Option local added in Junos OS Release 14.1.

-Remove all configuration information on the Routing Engines and reset all key values on the device where you run the command.
+Use this command to remove all configuration information on the Routing Engines and reset all key values on the device where you run the command.

 If the device has dual Routing Engines, the command is broadcast to all Routing Engines on the device.

-In a Virtual Chassis or Virtual Chassis Fabric (VCF) composed of EX Series switches (except EX8200 Virtual Chassis) or QFX Series switches, this command operates only on the member switch where you run the command, even if that switch is in the master Routing Engine role.
+In a Virtual Chassis or Virtual Chassis Fabric (VCF) composed of EX Series switches (except EX8200 Virtual Chassis) or QFX Series switches, this command operates only on the member switch where you run the command, even if that switch is in the primary Routing Engine role.
 The command is not forwarded to the backup Routing Engine member or to member switches in the line-card role.
 To apply this command to more than one member of an EX Series or QFX Series Virtual Chassis or VCF, we recommend you remove and disconnect each of those members from the Virtual Chassis or VCF, and then run the command on each isolated switch individually.

-The command removes all data files, including customized configuration and log files, by unlinking the files from their directories.
+This command removes all data files, including customized configuration and log files, by unlinking the files from their directories.
 The command removes all user-created files from the system, including all plain-text passwords, secrets, and private keys for SSH, local encryption, local authentication, IPsec, RADIUS, TACACS+, and SNMP.

 This command reboots the device and sets it to the factory default configuration.
 After the reboot, you cannot access the device through the management Ethernet interface.
 Log in through the console as root and start the Junos OS CLI by typing cli at the prompt.